 See also: A Typical Design Process

 First impressions count, and the portfolio photos in your Gig Gallery will often determine whether a client checks out your gig.
-Your first photo will also be used as a thumbnail when clients browse through services.
-As such, it’s a good idea to make use of mockup templates for a more professional look and feel.
+Your first photo will also be used as a thumbnail when clients browse through services; it’s a good idea to make use of mockup templates for a more professional look and feel.

-After receiving your first order, the turnaround time that you set will begin to count down, and everything should happen pretty naturally.
-However, a single order isn’t enough; your goal should be to turn Fiverr into a source of income that is sustainable and reliable.
-It can be an uphill battle — but hopefully these tips will make it easier for you to find success on the site.
+After receiving your first order, the turnaround time that you set will begin to count down.
+However, a single order definitely isn’t enough; your goal should be to turn Fiverr into a source of income that is sustainable and reliable.
+It can be an uphill battle — but hopefully these tips will make it easier for you to find success there.

-Promotion is key to getting the word out there, especially if you can reach out to clients that need quality work done quickly and affordably.
-Consider sharing your gigs on social media such as Facebook and Twitter.
-Essentially, you’re aiming to get your first client as soon as possible so you can start building your reputation on Fiverr.
+Promotion is key to getting the word out, especially if you are able to connect with clients who need quality work done quickly and affordably.
+Consider sharing your Gigs on social media such as Facebook and Twitter.
+Aim to get your first client as soon as possible so you can start building your reputation on Fiverr.

-On that note, you should always ask your clients to leave reviews for your services.
-Others are more likely to purchase your gigs if you have many positive reviews.
+As such, always ask your clients to leave reviews for your services.
+Others are more likely to purchase your Gigs if you have many positive reviews.

 Communication is an integral part of the design process.
 Some clients don’t have experience working with graphic designers, and might not provide enough information for you to start the design process.
-As such, you have to provide guidance as a graphic designer by encouraging them to fill up the design brief before they purchase the gig.
+As such, you have to provide guidance by encouraging them to fill up the design brief before they purchase the Gig.

 You will also encounter clients who become uncontactable.
 At this point, there isn’t much you can do apart from delivering your best work based on the information provided.
-Orders are marked as completed after 3 days, so you will still receive the earnings for the time and effort invested.
+Orders are marked as completed after 3 days, so you will still get paid for the time and effort invested.

-Instead, you should focus quality in order to justify costlier services.
-Also, consider taking advantage of Price Packages and Extras so as to entice clients to pay more for your services.
+Instead, focus quality in order to justify costlier services.
+Also, take advantage of Price Packages and Extras so as to entice clients to pay more for your services.

 Once you have build a solid reputation on Fiverr, you might actually be overwhelmed by too many orders.
 There’s nothing wrong with earning more income — but be careful not to burn yourself out.
 As the saying goes, slow and steady wins the race.
 Be sure to pace yourself and set turnaround times that won’t hurt your productivity and mental health.

-In addition, don’t be afraid to use the Vacation Mode or turn on Limit Orders in Queue.
-Doing so allows you to properly handle orders, while continuing to provide great service.
+In addition, don’t be afraid to use the Vacation Mode or turn on Limit Orders in Queue to better manage orders, while continuing to provide great service.

-While it’s good to get as many orders as possible, you aren’t obligated to fulfill all requests.
-If you feel uncomfortable with a client or a request, don’t be afraid to say no. Graphic design is a partnership between you and the client, so both parties should always reach a mutual agreement before starting a project.
+While it’s good to fulfill as many orders as possible, you aren’t obligated to fulfill all requests.
+If you feel uncomfortable with a client or a request, don’t be afraid to say no. Graphic design should be a partnership between you and the client, so both parties should always reach a mutual agreement before starting a project.

-At the end of the day, earning good income on Fiverr is about doing your best work and delivering on time, while being polite and clear with clients.
-If you follow the advice above, then it won’t be long before you create your first gig — and receive your first order.
+At the end of the day, earning good income on Fiverr is about doing your best work and delivering on time, while being polite and transparent with clients.
+If you follow the advice above, then it won’t be long before you receive your first order and be on your way to success there.